microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ### 🥈 : Using a local Devcontainer

-This repo comes with a Devcontainer configuration that will let you open a fully configured dev environment from your local Visual Studio Code, while still being completely isolated from the rest of your local machine configuration : No more dependancy conflict.
+This repo comes with a Devcontainer configuration that will let you open a fully configured dev environment from your local Visual Studio Code, while still being completely isolated from the rest of your local machine configuration : No more dependency conflict.
 Here are the required tools to do so :

 - [Git client][git-client]